How Alcohol and Drug Addiction Affects Relationships

 Since relationships often cannot compete with the euphoric experience of substance use, the user will typically put less time and energy into maintaining the relationship, allowing various damaging elements to begin to surface.

 Someone who begins using alcohol or other drugs excessively may not be outwardly open about their use due to strong feelings of shame, guilt, and fear of judgment.
 They may think others will not understand or accept the situation, which breeds a tendency to be secretive with their loved one.
 They may lie about:

 - Why they are behaving differently.

 - Why money is missing.

-The loved one may begin to develop trust issues due to the perceived lack of respect, honesty, and loyalty.
-Trust is essential to feelings of safety and care in a relationship and reduced trust often leads to the emergence of a number of relationship-damaging issues like jealousy, anger, fear, and resentment.
+The loved one may begin to develop trust issues due to a perceived lack of respect, honesty, and loyalty.
+Trust is essential to feelings of safety and care in a relationship and reduced trust often leads to the emergence of a number of relationship-damaging issues, such as jealousy, anger, fear, and resentment.

 Anger and Abuse

 Anger and violence can become concerns as a relationship deteriorates.
 Frustrations will be high, but if someone is using a substance that is known to cause aggression, the situation may be even more dangerous.
 Drugs known to increase anger, irritability, and violence include:1

 - Ritalin and other prescription stimulants.

 Living with an addict or alcoholic can put the loved one at greater risk of victimization.
 Additionally, the loved one living with an alcoholic or addict may experience an increase in their own frustration, causing them to express anger or act out violently against the substance user.